Subaru Impreza: GC8B (October 1993 – August 1994) - Version I

-GC8C (9/1994-9/1996)
+GC8C (September 1994 – September 1996) - Version II

 In November 1994, the WRX had a power increase to 260 PS.
 The wheel diameters were increased to 16 in and brake rotors were both changed to ventilated disks.
 In Japan, there was a Version of the WRX Sports Wagon with Outback trim, a bull bar and tailgate mounted spare wheel called the "Impreza Gravel Express".
-It was discontinued due to very limited sales.
-This car is considered the inspiration for the Subaru Forester.

 To commemorate Colin McRae's success in the international rally scene, Subaru in the UK released 200 limited edition "Series McRae" Turbo 2000's in June 1995, prepared by Prodrive.
-These vehicles were finished in a very limited "Rally Blue" colour scheme, sported gold 16-inch alloy wheels, McRae decals, individual numbered badging from 1–201 (car 13 was never built since the number 13 is considered unlucky), and a factory-fitted electric tilt/slide sunroof.
+These vehicles were finished in a very limited "Rally Blue" color scheme, sported gold 16-inch alloy wheels, McRae decals, individual numbered badging from 1–201 (car 13 was never built since the number 13 is considered unlucky), and a factory-fitted electric tilt/slide sunroof.
 Recaro seats were fitted in the front, and the rear seats and side panels were retrimmed in the same Le Mans/Avus material.

 The regular STi's engine output stood at 275 PS.
 The car weighed 1240 kg and had gold wheels like those on the World Rally Championship Impreza.
-Now, the STi was built alongside the WRX on the production lines.
+Now, the STi was built alongside the WRX on the production line rather than being sent to STi.

 The 1996 model year WRX debuted in January 1996.
 The WRX design received minimal mechanical changes, but a WRX V-Limited Edition was introduced to celebrate the success of the Impreza WRC car in the FIA WRC.
 It was mechanically the same to the WRX but had a curb weight nudge to 1240 kg.
 The V-limited cars are painted in World Rally Blue.
 A WRX STi Version II V-Limited edition was also produced.
 The interior is colored blue on the seat inserts and carpeting.
 The WRX Type RA STi Version II received a radio and air-conditioning in the V-limited form.
 1,000 WRX STi Version II V-limited were produced, with 555 WRX Type RA STi Version II V-limited models produced.